chef/chef-web-docs/chef_master/source/resource_deploy.rst

-The chef-client will determine the correct provider based on configuration data collected by Ohai at the start of the chef-client run.
+The chef-client will determine the correct provider based on configuration data collected by Ohai at the start of the Chef Infra Client run.
 This configuration data is then mapped to a platform and an associated list of providers.

 Generally, it's best to let the chef-client choose the provider, and this is (by far) the most common approach.
 However, in some cases, specifying a provider may be desirable.
 There are two approaches: